Savannah Bioidentical Hormones – Mary Kay Ross, M.D.

 Savannah Bioidentical Hormones Specialist, Mary Kay Ross, M.D. at The Institute for Personalized Medicine will start by testing an individual’s hormone levels to check for imbalances.
 Upon determining imbalances, the patient will start on a customized Bioidentical Hormone Replacement Therapy program.
 Mary Kay Ross, M.D. typically prescribes Bioidentical Hormones in injections, creams, pellets, and oral tablets.
 After the beginning the program, patients are offered continued support, and the clinic has a very small and attentive staff that addresses concerns and questions in a timely manner.
 Patients are seen regularly to ensure treatment and desired results are achieved.
 Lab values are monitored to ensure efficacy of treatments administered.
 Doctor Mary Kay Ross’s extensive experience in Bioidentical Hormone Replacement Therapy has allowed her to see amazing results in the lives of many patients.
 Designing Bioidentical Hormone Replacement Therapy programs has allowed Doctor Mary Kay Ross to greatly benefit patients and improve their overall levels of health and wellness.

-To learn more about getting started with a customized Bioidentical Hormone Replacement Therapy program, contact Savannah Bioidentical Hormone Replacement Therapy Doctor, Mary Kay Ross, M.D. at The Institute for Personalized Medicine to schedule a consultation today!
+To learn more about getting started with a customized Bioidentical Hormone Replacement Therapy program, contact Savannah Bioidentical Hormones Specialist, Mary Kay Ross, M.D. at The Institute for Personalized Medicine to schedule a consultation today!